iProov/ios/README.md

 Welcome to the next generation of the iProov SDK! v7 is a substantial overhaul to the SDK and added many new features, and as a result **SDK v7 is a major update and includes breaking changes!**

 Please consult the [Upgrade Guide](https://github.com/iProov/ios/wiki/Upgrade-Guide) for detailed information about how to upgrade your app, and look out for the ⬆️ symbol in this README.

+## ✍️ Registration

+You can obtain API credentials by registering on the [iProov Partner Portal](https://www.iproov.net).

 ## 📲 Installation